 The State Library Family History Collection specialises in South Australian resources.
 It is also strong in material relating to England and Ireland and includes a selection of interstate and overseas resources.

 The collection is located in the Spence Wing on Level 1.

 A staff member is stationed in the area weekdays from 10am to 5pm during Library opening hours.
-Outside these times, assistance is available at the Information Desk.
+Outside of these times assistance is available at the Information Desk.

 Our Ask Us service can provide assistance for those unable to get to the Library.